-We are an e-commerce driven digital manufacturer of quick-turn, on-demand injection-molded, CNC-machined, and 3D printed custom parts for prototyping and short-run production.
-We provide "Real Parts, Really Fast" to product developers and engineers worldwide, who are under increasing pressure to bring their finished products to market faster than their competition.
+We are an e-commerce driven digital manufacturer of quick-turn, on-demand injection-molded, CNC-machined, 3D-printed and sheet metalfabricated custom parts for prototyping and short-run production.
+We provide custom parts to product developers and engineers worldwide, who are under increasing pressure to bring their finished products to market faster than their competition.
 We believe custom parts manufacturing has historically been an underserved market due to the inefficiencies inherent in the quotation, equipment set-up and non-recurring engineering processes required to produce custom parts.
 Our proprietary technology eliminates most of the time-consuming and expensive skilled labor conventionally required to quote and manufacture parts in low volumes, and our customers conduct nearly all of their business with us over the Internet.
-We target our product lines to the millions of product developers and engineers who use 3D CAD software to design products across a diverse range of end-markets.
-Our primary manufacturing product lines currently include Injection Molding, CNC Machining and 3D Printing.
+We target our product lines to the millions of product developers and engineers who use 3D CAD software to design products across a diverse range of end markets.
+Our primary manufacturing product lines currently include Injection Molding, CNC Machining, 3D Printing and Sheet Metal.

 We have experienced significant growth since our inception.
 Since we first introduced our Injection Molding product line in 1999, we have steadily expanded the size and geometric complexity of the injection-molded parts we are able to manufacture, and we continue to extend the diversity of materials we are able to support.
 Similarly, since first introducing our CNC Machining product line in 2007, we have expanded the range of part sizes, design geometries and materials we can support.
 In 2014, we acquired FineLine Prototyping, Inc. (FineLine) to expand the number of process types we offer to include stereolithography (SL), selective laser sintering (SLS) and direct metal laser sintering (DMLS).
+In 2017, we acquired RAPID to expand the number of process types we offer to include sheet metal fabrication and expand our CNC machining capability.
 We also continually seek to enhance other aspects of our technology and manufacturing processes, including our interactive web-based and automated user interface and quoting system.
-We intend to continue to invest significantly to enhance our technology and manufacturing processes and expand the range of our existing capabilities with the aim of meeting the needs of a broader set of product developers and engineers.
-As a result of the factors described above, many of our customers tend to return to Proto Labs to meet their ongoing needs, with approximately 67%, 85% and 87% of our revenue in 2016, 2015 and 2014, respectively, derived from existing customers.
+We intend to continue to invest significantly to enhance our technology and manufacturing processes and expand the range of our existing capabilities with the aim of meeting the needs of a broader set of customers.
+As a result of the factors described above, many of our customers tend to return to Proto Labs to meet their ongoing needs, with approximately 91%, 89% and 86% of our revenue in 2018, 2017 and 2016, respectively, derived from existing customers.

 We have established our operations in the United States, Europe and Japan, which we believe are three of the largest geographic markets where product developers and engineers are located.
-We entered the European market in 2005, launched operations in Japan in late 2009 and further expanded into Europe through our acquisition of Alphaform in 2015.
-As of December 31, 2016, we had sold products into approximately 60 countries.
-Our revenue outside of the United States accounted for approximately 25%, 27% and 26% of our consolidated revenue in the years ended December 31, 2016, 2015 and 2014, respectively.
+We entered the European market in 2005, launched operations in Japan in late 2009 and further expanded into Europe through our acquisition of Alphaform in 2015 and the United States through our acquisition of RAPID in November 2017.
+As of December 31, 2018, we had sold products into approximately 60 countries.
+Our revenue outside of the United States accounted for approximately 21%, 24% and 25% of our consolidated revenue in the years ended December 31, 2018, 2017 and 2016, respectively.
 We intend to continue to expand our international sales efforts and believe opportunities exist to serve the needs of product developers and engineers in select new geographic regions.